 As someone who really dislikes announcing my race plans, I definitely felt extra pressure.
 But it was my choice to put myself in this situation when I asked for a charity bib.

 A Good Run of Check-Ins.

 I would like to believe I know how to manage performance pressure.
 I chunk the work into check points and stay focused on the moment (chunk) I am in.
 I don’t finalize a race plan until the week before a race so that I have the opportunity to reflect on what I did and how that information can be used to project a realistic reasonable race goal.

-With NYCM was going to be in my future, I got to work on task-mastery, picking check-in races and training for them one chunk at at time:
+With NYCM in my future, I got to work on task-mastery, picking check-in races and training for them one chunk at at time: